dekuNukem/ATX4VC/README.md

 * Make sure the jumper is in "soft power" setting (right two pins)

-* Plug in ATX connector, and turn on the PSU.
+* Plug in ATX connector

 * Press the power button

 ![Alt text](photos/start.jpeg)

-The PSU should turn on and all voltage rail LEDs should light up.
+The PSU should turn on, and all voltage rail LEDs should light up.

 That's the gist of it!
 But **please do keep reading** for the complete info.